linkerd/website/linkerd.io/content/2.16/reference/retries.md

-Retries are a client-side behavior, and are therefore performed by the outbound side of the Linkerd proxy.[^1] If retries are configured on an HttpRoute or GrpcRoute with multiple backends, each retry of a request can potentially get sent to a different backend.
+Retries are a client-side behavior, and are therefore performed by the outbound side of the Linkerd proxy.[^1] If retries are configured on an HTTPRoute or GRPCRoute with multiple backends, each retry of a request can potentially get sent to a different backend.
 If a request has a body larger than 64KiB then it will not be retried.

 ## Configuring Retries

-Retries are configured by a set of annotations which can be set on a Kubernetes Service resource or on a HttpRoute or GrpcRoute which has a Service as a parent.
+Retries are configured by a set of annotations which can be set on a Kubernetes Service resource or on a HTTPRoute or GRPCRoute which has a Service as a parent.
 Client proxies will then retry failed requests to that Service or route.
 If any retry configuration annotations are present on a route resource, they override all retry configuration annotations on the parent Service.